Milu-BD/Milu-BD.github.io/_portfolio/refrigerator-cooling-design.md

 * Heat Transfer and Thermal Engineering
 * Cooling Circuit Design
 * Embedded Control Systems
-* Industrial IoT Applications
+* IoT Applications
 * Product Testing and Validation
 * Energy-Efficient Technologies

 #### Highlights

-* Contributed to the development and improvement of commercial refrigeration products.
+* Contributed to the development and improvement of household refrigerators.
 * Participated in performance optimization and reliability enhancement initiatives.
 * Supported engineering investigations and root-cause analysis activities.
 * Applied data-driven approaches to improve system performance and efficiency.